 Jennifer Dunn-Thomson Scholarship

-Since 2011, WPC has awarded its annual Jennifer Dunn-Thomson scholarship to a female college student who embodies the late Congresswoman's values of leadership, commitment to public service and personal values.
+Since 2011, WPC has awarded its annual Jennifer Dunn-Thomson scholarship to a college student who embodies the late Congresswoman's values of leadership, commitment to public service and personal values.
 Up to $15,000 in total scholarship funds will be awarded and recipients may use the money to pay for tuition or an internship on Capitol Hill in Washington, D.C.
 WPC will help the recipients with an internship placement with a member of Congress.

 Past scholarship winners have used the funds to do incredible things and have become great additions to our organization.